 Welcome to my guide on how to get waves on the side.
-After reading this you will have a good understanding of how to brush the sides, how long it will take to get waves on the side, a few methods to get them in faster, and a few other important things.
+After reading this you will have a good understanding of how to brush the sides, how long it will take to get waves on the side, and a few methods to get them in faster.

 Waves on the side

 Okay!
 To be completely honest with you, getting 360 waves on the sides of your head is not easy.
 It requires a lot of concentrated effort.
-If you don’t have waves at the top yet, you can still keep on reading to gather your information however, I would like to let you know that you should not stress over the sides until after the top has come in.
+If you don’t have waves at the top yet, you can still keep reading to gather the information however, you should know that its best to not stress over the sides until after the top waves have come in.
 If you’ve read how to get waves on the top , then you know why.

 To get waves on the side of your head you’re going to have to understand that waves are essentially laid down curls.
-The hair on the sides of most African American people’s head is thinner than all other sides.
-I’m not sure why that is, but it’s just an observation I’ve made from helping so many people who struggled getting waves on the side.
-The hair on the sides is thinner when compared to the top and back and this is what makes it take so long to wave up.
-I’ve noticed from my own hair that after low haircuts my waves on the side loose definition.
-This coupled with the observation that most black men with coarse, or near coarse hair like me have hair that grows thinner on the sides.
-This brings me back to you!
-This led me to the following routine that is perfect for getting 360 waves on the sides.
+The hair on the sides of African people’s head tends to be thinner than all other sides.
+I’m not sure why that is, but it’s just an observation I have made from helping so many people who struggled to get waves on the side.
+The hair on the sides tends to be thinner when compared to the top and back and this is what makes it take so long to wave up in comparison to the other sides.
+I’ve noticed from my own hair that after low haircuts my waves on the side occasionally loose definition and depth.
+This observation can be seen visually in when most black men with coarse, or near coarse hair like me cut their hair down low.
+This observation has allowed me to develop the following routine that is perfect for getting 360 waves on the sides.

 Routine to Get Waves on the Side Faster

-The process to get the sides to come in faster is simple.
-Simply put, to get the 360 waves on the sides to come in faster you need to increase your brushing and wolf longer.
-It will take you more than a year to get waves on the side if yo’re not brushing enough.
+The process to get waves on the side faster is simple.
+You need to increase your brushing time and wolf longer!
+It will take you about a year to get waves on the side if you’re not getting enough brush time.
 That being said you need to make sure you’re on top of your daily brushing with multiple full length brushing sessions.
-The key to getting the sides to come in seamlessly is through increased brushing sessions added with longer than normal wolfing sessions, added with proper hair conditioning, added with not getting your haircut too low.
-1. Since the hair on the sides is thinner, you will want to avoid low cuts that will reduce progress by cutting of untrained hair.
-When you get your hair cut low your hair becomes less curly and as a result any waves that aren’t fully trained get cut off with all of the extra curl you got from having longer hair.
+The key to getting the sides to come in seamlessly is through increased brushing sessions coupled with longer than normal wolfing sessions.
+If you also begin proper hair conditioning along with cutting at the right length for your hair texture you will see fast progress.
+1. Since the hair on the sides tends to be thinner you will want to avoid low cuts.
+Low cuts will reduce progress because low cuts chop off untrained hair.
+When you get your hair cut low, your hair becomes less curly and as a result any waves that aren’t fully trained get cut off with all of the extra curl you got from having longer hair.
 2. You want to wolf longer because that gives you more time to train your hair on the sides to stay wavy.
-It may seem like it gets out of control when you’re wolfing, but if you du-rag it and or d the Fast Accelerated Wolfing Method then you will be able to keep your hair in check while wolfing.
+It may seem like it gets out of control when you’re wolfing, but if you keep it du-ragged and or do the Fast Accelerated Wolfing Method then you will be able to keep your hair in check while wolfing.

 Method to get waves on the side faster

-The reason I say don’t stress over the sides before you get the top is because waves on top are generally easiest to get as well as maintain.
-I’m going to assume you have the top already and that is why you’re reading this.
+The reason I say don’t stress over the sides before you get the top is because waves on top are generally easiest to get and maintain.
+I’m going to assume you already have waves on the top and that is why you’re reading this.
 Okay!
-I want you to do this experiment right now… Pick up your brush and then brush all around your head… Stop reading here and brush around your head real quick before you keep on reading.
+I want you to do this experiment right now… Pick up your brush and then brush all around your head… Stop reading for one second and brush around your head real quick before you keep on reading.

-Now that you have finished brushing all around I want you to think back and remember what part of your head you started brushing first.
+Now that you have finished brushing all around I want you to think back and remember what part of your head you started brushing first and which sides you spent the most time brushing.
 Even if you didn’t do the experiment just think about the part of your head that you brush first when ever you pick up your brush.
-Chances are if you’re like most people when ever you pick up your brush by habit you automatically brush the top first.
-Who know why, but this is what most people do.
+Chances are if you’re like most people when ever you pick up your brush you by habit automatically brush the top first.
+This is just what most people tend to do.
 If you want waves on the side faster you should then consciously switch from brushing the top of your head first to brushing the sides first.

 How long will it take to get them?